-The division of Chemical Sciences comprises of the departments of Inorganic and Physical Chemistry (IPC), Materials Research Centre (MRC), NMR Research Centre (NRC), Organic Chemistry (OC) and Solid State and Structural Chemistry Unit (SSCU).
-Students with a basic/advanced degree in Chemistry, Physics or several branches of engineering are eligible for admission to the doctoral program in the division.
+The Division of 9s comprises of the Department of Inorganic and Physical Chemistry (IPC), Materials Research Centre (MRC), NMR Research Centre (NRC), Department of Organic Chemistry (OC) and Solid State and Structural Chemistry Unit (SSCU).Students with a basic/advanced degree in Chemistry, Physics, Biologyormany branches of engineering are eligible for admission to the doctoral program.
 In addition, the division also admits B.Sc. graduates to the Integrated PhD program.
 Since 2011, the division is also actively engaged in the four-year Bachelor of Science (Research) program and has introduced several courses at the undergraduate level.